2010 United Nations Climate Change Conference: Background

 Following the non-binding Copenhagen Accord put forth in 2009, international expectations for the COP16 conference were reduced.
 Four preparatory rounds of negotiations (i.e. sessions of the AWG-KP and the AWG-LCA) were held during 2010.
 The first three of these were in Bonn, Germany, from 9 to 11 April, 1 to 11 June (in conjunction with the 32nd sessions of SBSTA and SBI), and 2 to 6 August.
 The Bonn talks were reported as ending in failure.
 The fourth round of talks in Tianjin, China, made minimal progress and was marked by a clash between the US and China.
-The Ambo declaration was adopted at the Tarawa Climate Change Conference on 10 November 2010 by Australia, Brazil, China, Cuba, Fiji, Japan, Kiribati, Maldives, Marshall Islands, New Zealand, Solomon Islands and Tonga.
+The Ambo Declaration was adopted at the Tarawa Climate Change Conference on 10 November 2010 by Australia, Brazil, China, Cuba, Fiji, Japan, Kiribati, Maldives, Marshall Islands, New Zealand, Solomon Islands and Tonga.
 It calls for more and immediate action, and was slated to be presented at COP 16.

 Expectations

 In August 2010, Ban Ki-moon stated that he doubted whether member states would reach a "globally agreed, comprehensive deal," suggesting instead that incremental steps might come.

-After the Tianjin talks in October Christiana Figueres, executive secretary of the UN Framework Convention on Climate Change (UNFCCC), said, "This week has got us closer to a structured set of decisions that can be agreed in Cancun ...
+Following the Tianjin talks in October Christiana Figueres, executive secretary of the UN Framework Convention on Climate Change (UNFCCC), said, "This week has got us closer to a structured set of decisions that can be agreed in Cancun ...
 This is the greatest societal and economic transformation that the world has ever seen."

 Other commentators spoke of a positive spirit of negotiation and of paving the way for agreement in Cancun.